alexdrymonitis/miscellaneous_abstractions/README.txt

 [map] maps a range of values to another range.

-[no_click_val] is an abstraction that enables typing numeral values without needing to click on number atoms.
+[no_click_val] vanill abstraction that enables typing numeral values without needing to click on number atoms.

+[round_int] vanilla abstraction that rounds a float to the nearest integer.

-[vanillaJoin] is a vanilla list abstraction with all hot inlets, where you don't need to specify if you enter a float or a symbol.
+[vanillaJoin] vanilla list abstraction with all hot inlets, where you don't need to specify if you enter a float or a symbol.
 It imitates Max's [join].
 It's Pd-extended counterpart is called [extendedJoin].

-[vanillaPak] is a vanilla [pack] abstraction with all hot inlets.
+[vanillaPak] vanilla float list abstraction with all hot inlets.
 It's Pd-extended counterpart is called [extendedPak].

-[vanillaS2f] is a vanilla abstraction to convert symbols with numeral characters to floats.
+[vanillaS2f] vanilla abstraction that converts symbols with numeral characters to floats.